agalue/onms-minion-emulator/aws/README.md

 The above creates 2000 Minions (1000 Locations, with 2 Minions on each of them).

 **WARNING: Watch out for the file descriptors.
 I recommend reading [this](https://www.confluent.io/blog/how-choose-number-topics-partitions-kafka-cluster/) article.
 In essence, try to reduce the number of partitions per topic as much as you can.
 Remember that even with single-topic enabled for RPC, there would be one `rpc-request` topic per location.
+For most implementations you want to follow the rule of thumb of 10 partitions per topic, and 10,000 partitions per Kafka cluster.
+Going beyond that amount can require additional monitoring and optimization.**